 Paid search is integral to a successful online advertising strategy.
 Here are just a few of the ways your business can benefit:

 Capture search intent

 Search ads are powerful because they reflect the intent of the user.
-They attract people who are actually searching for something you might sell, allowing you to leverage that interest.
+They attract people who are actually searching for something you might sell, allowing you to leverage that interest and capture demand.